Measurements of Higgs boson production by gluon-gluon fusion and vector-boson fusion using $H\rightarrow W W^* \rightarrow e\nu \mu\nu$ decays in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

-The top quark backgrounds affecting this analysis are associated with the $t\bar{t}$ and $Wt$ processes.
+The top-quark backgrounds affecting this analysis are associated with the $t\bar{t}$ and $Wt$ processes.
 They are normalized to the observed combined top yields in CRs, defined separately for each analysis category.
 The uncertainties in the relative contributions of $t\bar{t}$ and $Wt$ are accounted for by considering their relevant uncertainties separately, while their ratios are similar between respective CRs and SRs.
 The CRs are orthogonal to the SRs, normally by inverting the \bjet veto.
-The exception is in the ggF-enriched \TwoJet category, where the top quark CR is defined with a \bjet veto and orthogonality to the SR and $WW$ CR is achieved by requiring $\mll > 80$~\GeV\ and $\mTtwo < 165$~\GeV, respectively.
+The exception is in the ggF-enriched \TwoJet category, where the top-quark CR is defined with a \bjet veto and orthogonality to the SR and $WW$ CR is achieved by requiring $\mll > 80$~\GeV\ and $\mTtwo < 165$~\GeV, respectively.
 This is possible due to the \TwoJet categories having high top-quark event purity even with a \bjet veto, and this definition reduces the uncertainties from the \bjet selection in this category.
-For the \ZeroJet category, the top quark CR requires the presence of a reconstructed jet with $20 < \pt < 30$~\GeV\ which is identified as coming from a $b$-quark.
+For the \ZeroJet category, the top-quark CR requires the presence of a reconstructed jet with $20 < \pt < 30$~\GeV\ which is identified as coming from a $b$-quark.